cgiacomini/Singleton/Python/Pytest-BDD/ex-01/README.md

 ```
 ## 3rd simple example (Scenario Outlines)
 Scenario Outlines allows you to specify parameters (called examples) in your feature file.
-Similar to Pytest Parametrization it allow to specify a set of input and expected result for the test. his is useful when you want to test the same behavior with various inputs and expected outcomes without writing redundant scenarios.
+Similar to Pytest Parametrization it allow to specify a set of input and expected result for the test.
+It is useful when you want to test the same behavior with various inputs and expected outcomes without writing redundant scenarios.

 ```
 # tests/features/bank_transactions_scenario_outline.feature